28/NoteworthyII/README.md

 2. ~~Move settings to the Interface/Addon game menu~~ (Done in V2.1.0)
 3. ~~Restructure the source code to make it more manageable (decide what to do with GhostLib)~~ (New structure implemented and GhostLib is merged to Noteworthy II source.)
-4. ~~Add entries from Combat log to Quick Notes~~ (Decided to omit this as it is to complicated to be a nice-to-have feature.
+4. ~~Add entries from Combat log to Quick Notes~~ (Decided to omit this as it is too complicated to be a nice-to-have feature.
 There are better add-ons that deal with this problem.)
 5. Refactor UI code - migrate from XML to Lua (programmable) UI
 6. Think about UI redesign (not yet confirmed)